"And so the tale begins... As a tragedy."

 - Halo 3 opens with the Covenant launching a full-scale assault on Earth.
 (All we had in 2 was the personal fleet of one of the Prophets.)

 - Phoenix Wright: Ace Attorney.
-Right at the beginning of the second chapter, his mentor Mia is murdered and he has to take the stand alone.
-Oh, and he has to defend Mia's sister Maya, mistakenly accused of being the culprit.
+The first case opens with the players seeing Cindy Stone being killed by the Thinker statue.
+And right at the beginning of the second chapter, his mentor Mia is murdered and he has to take the stand alone.
+And he has to defend Mia's sister Maya, mistakenly accused of being the culprit.

 - Phantom Brave opens with Ash, Haze and Jasmine being brutally murdered by a monster.
 Only Ash manages to come back as a Phantom, and looks after their daughter, Marona.
 She was five when they died.
 Due to her powers, she's subjected to constant All of the Other Reindeer treatment, even from the Ungrateful Bastards hiring her to do jobs for them, with the implication they hire her just to stiff her on the payments!